andvarienterprises/www.strategichopes.co/content/coachingservices.md

 I am happy to work with pairs of leaders or smaller groups that represent the leadership of a larger team, and facilitate Adult Conversations about change, or other desirable outcomes.
 I've developed a number of methods and frameworks for team summits, leadership conversations, and other crucial conversations that may be of help; please <a href="/#section5">reach out</a> and we can schedule an exploratory chat.

-I am particularly familiar with teams that work across timezones, and teams that have an operational aspect, be it oncall, incident command or daily operations.
-I led SRE teams at Google across many timezones (mostly between Dublin and Bay Area, but also NYC, Australia and India).
+I am particularly familiar with teams that work across time zones, and teams that have an operational aspect, be it on-call, incident command or daily operations.
+I led SRE teams at Google across many time zones (mostly between Dublin and Bay Area, but also NYC, Australia and India).

 If you feel like the engagement you'd like might be a little more hands-on (i.e. you'd like to hire me for a while), drop me a line or visit my [consulting website](https://www.andvari.net).